Technology dissemination through school drama

 By Bezaiet Dessalegn, Mira Haddad, and Stefan Strohmeier

-“In the older days, and I mean in the times of our grandfathers, the whole community used to move together.
+Jordan ̶ “In the olden days, and I mean in the times of our grandfathers, the whole community used to move together.
 This was the Bedouin tradition.
-Families used to even cross borders and go into other countries in search of greener pastures.”
+Families used to cross borders and go into other countries in search of greener pastures.”

 The process of technology adoption begins first with the transfer of information.
-The transfer often takes different forms depending on the type of discoveries, improved practices or innovations to be transferred; the targeted recipients or beneficiaries of the technology; prevailing cultural boundaries; etc.
+The transfer often takes a different form, depending on the type of discoveries, improved practices, or innovations to be transferred.
+The targeted recipients or beneficiaries of the technology, and prevailing cultural boundaries also matter.

-The Badia of Jordan is best characterized as rangeland, that represents a vast area of the country and covers also parts of neighboring Syria.
-About 75% of Jordan’s rainfall falls within the Badia, though it is quite scarce (average annual amount is less than 200 millimeters) and highly erratic.
+The Badia of Jordan is best characterized as rangeland, representing a vast area of the country and also parts of neighboring Syria.
+About 75% of Jordan’s rainfall falls within the Badia, though it is quite scarce (average annual rainfall is less than 200 millimeters) and also highly erratic.

 It is also home to 61% of the country’s livestock.
-However, the land is severely degraded due to continuous grazing, cutting, plowing, and extreme water shortages that are exasperated by high losses due to intensity of the rainfall, evaporation, runoff, as well as increased demand on water due to population growth.
+However, the land is severely degraded due to continuous grazing, cutting, plowing, and extreme water shortages, exacerbated by losses due to evaporation, runoff, and increased demand on water due to population growth.

 ICARDA has done extensive research on integrated rangeland management in the Muhareb Watershed, which serves as a benchmark site for the Badia.
-Over the years, numerous efforts have been made to transfer proven technologies to the community as well as to relevant national institutions.
+Over the years, numerous efforts have been made to transfer proven technologies to the community and relevant national institutions.
 For instance, the Vallerani water harvesting technique was adopted by the Jordanian Ministry of Agriculture and Environment as a national strategy to restore the Badia.

-Despite numerous efforts to engage local communities through field days and field demonstrations, little had been achieved.
-This encouraged the pursuit of alternative strategies to transfer information on the technologies to the community.
+Unfortunately, despite numerous efforts to engage local communities through field days and field demonstrations, little was achieved.
+Hence the pursuit of alternative strategies to transfer information on the technologies to the community.

-The use of short dramas to raise awareness on important topics is not a new concept.
-Its use as a tool to disseminate information on agricultural technologies in conservative communities, however, is not as common.
-While there is no one-way to disseminate new knowledge, understanding the local community is key to exploring innovative ways to reach out and to effectively transfer information.
+The use of short dramas to raise awareness on important topics is not a new concept, if uncommon in conservative communities.
+Understanding the local community is key to exploring innovative ways to reach out to effectively transfer information.

-Over the years, ICARDA has built good working relations with the local community including the Al-Majeddyeh Elementary School which serves the communities in the research area.
-The community is a close-knit family that care about each other and relentlessly support their children.
-Regular encounters with the pupil and the school administration raised the students’ eagerness to learn about their environment and how to protect it.
-This was used as an entry point, to not only educate the young generation, but also to work with them as extension agents to transfer information to their parents.
+Over the years, ICARDA has built good working relationship with the local community, including the Al-Majeddyeh Elementary School, which serves the communities in the research area.
+The community is a close-knit family, devoted to supporting their children.
+Regular contact with the students and the school administration helped raise the students’ eagerness to learn about their environment and how to protect it.
+This was used as an entry point to educate the young generation and work with them as extension agents to transfer information to their parents.

-Exploring methods and channels for technology information sharing can benefit from types of activities that are not usually connected to the understanding of scientific work.
-The experience with the school drama in Jordan, certainly encourages one to ‘think outside the box’ and explore alternative and more creative ways of working with information dissemination.
-As well as sharing information with communities, the lessons learned also bring back new insights to inform future programming and outreach.
+Exploring methods and channels for technology information sharing can benefit from activities that are not usually connected to the understanding of scientific work.
+The experience with the school drama in Jordan certainly encourages one to “think outside the box” and explore alternative ways of working with information dissemination.
+The lessons also bring back new insights to inform future programming and outreach.

-- The drama also created opportunities for the teachers to learn about recommended technological packages, and thus equip them to transfer the knowledge to other students and colleagues alike;
+- The drama created opportunities for the teachers to learn about recommended technological packages, and thus equipping them to transfer the knowledge to students and colleagues alike.

-- By combining a school event with technology dissemination efforts, we were able to create opportunities for a broader representation and engagement of the community.
-More specifically, the drama allowed women to attend and learn about the possibilities for rangeland restoration as they were not able to attend field demonstrations due to cultural barriers;
+- By combining a school event with technology dissemination efforts, ICARDA was able to create opportunities for a broader representation and engagement of the community.
+More specifically, the drama allowed women to learn about the possibilities for rangeland restoration as they were not able to attend field demonstrations due to cultural barriers.

-- The drama presented the solutions in a holistic approach with opportunities for all members of the community to contribute to restoration including water harvesting and the concepts of upstream and downstream water management strategies; selecting appropriate seeds, planting, and caring for shrubs; de-stocking and the need to maintain only healthy and productive livestock; grazing management, etc.
+- The drama presented the solutions in a holistic approach with opportunities for all members of the community to contribute to restoration, including water harvesting and the concepts of upstream and downstream water management strategies; selecting appropriate seeds, planting, and caring for shrubs; de-stocking and the need to maintain only healthy and productive livestock; and grazing management, among others.

 The authors are working with ICARDA in Jordan: